thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

 The formulation of Drude and Lorentz models are slightly different in comparison to the forms in standard textbooks, due to how the asymptotic term is defined.
-In most textbooks, the first-order Lorentz model (without the conductivity term) is defined as ( [3]_, page 355, equation 9.6;
+In most textbooks, the single-term Lorentz model (without the conductivity term) is defined as ( [3]_, page 355, equation 9.6;
 [4]_, page 293, equation 10.25):